kamalgirdher/Javascript_Automation/README.md

 ## Commands Overview and Object Identification using CSS

-#### 1. document
+:rocket:  **document**

-:rocket: > Document object represents HTML document that is currently open in the browser.
+> Document object represents HTML document that is currently open in the browser.
 It has various properties.
 The way a document content is accessed and modified is called the Document Object Model, or DOM.

 When we type **document** in console and hit ENTER, we get complete html document.